Baby Reindeer scoops early Bafta win with prize for Jessica Gunning

 Gunning has previously picked up an Emmy, Sag award and Golden Globe for playing Martha, whose interference in Donny’s life makes his world unravel, as the show also dramatises the failing comedian character’s other traumas.

-Baby Reindeer hit the headlines since being released on Netflix last year after a woman claiming to be the “real” Martha came forward to bring a lawsuit against the streaming company.
+Baby Reindeer hit the headlines after it was released on Netflix last year when a woman, claiming to be the “real” Martha, came forward to bring a lawsuit against the streaming company.

-Picking up the best supporting actor prize was Ariyon Bakare for the BBC LGBT+ drama Mr Loverman, based on the Bernardine Evaristo novel of the same name.

-Accepting the prize, Bakare said: “This award stands on the shoulders of those who came before me, those who might have been afraid to come out, to be who they want to be.”
+Accepting the best supporting actor prize, Bakare said: “This award stands on the shoulders of those who came before me, those who might have been afraid to come out, to be who they want to be.”

 Collecting the limited drama prize, Mr Bates producer Patrick Spence said that they would never have been able to make the show without ITV and the journalists who had covered the scandal.